 - Non- transcripts must be mailed to:

 - If your institution is sending your transcript electronically, send to firstname.lastname@example.org.

 - International Credits: If you have completed courses in another country, you must order a course-by-course evaluation from a NACES member credential evaluation service.
 You should make arrangements for the evaluation to be sent to NHCC for further evaluation.

 - Advanced Placement (AP) Credits: NHCC awards credit for AP exam scores of 3 or higher.
-Contact College Board to have your official scores submitted.
-Use Transferology to see how AP credits transfer into NHCC.
+Contact College Board to hae your official scores submitted.
+Use Transferology or the AP & NHCC Equivalencies Guide to see how AP credits transfer into NHCC.

 - CLEP: NHCC awards credit for CLEP examinations with passing scores.
 Visit the Testing Center CLEP website or Transferology for further information and the equivalent course guide. (make sure to choose Standardized Exams when using transferology.com)